Child Development

 This is a tough one to embrace.
 Being open to feedback means being open to criticism, and even when it is constructive, that can be a blow to the ego.
 However, all great swimmers use feedback to inform their approach.

-There are a lot of things that you may not notice when you are in the water.
+There are many things that you may not notice when you are in the water.
 You might not be spreading your hands as wide as you thought, or you might be getting weak in the elbow as you tire out.
-Having an expert give you feedback can make it easier for you to be aware of the things you are doing wrong while also helping you correct those problems.
+Having an expert give you feedback can help you be aware of the things you are doing wrong, while also helping you correct those problems.

 3. Watch the Pros